grafana/tutorials/content/tutorials/build-a-data-source-backend-plugin.md

 {{< tutorials/step duration="2" title="Implement data queries" >}}

 We begin by opening the file `/pkg/datasource/sample-datasource.go`.
 In this file you will see the `DatasourceInstance` struct which implements the `backend.QueryDataHandler` interface.
-The `QueryData` function on this struct is where the data fetching happens for a data source plugin.
+The `QueryData` method on this struct is where the data fetching happens for a data source plugin.

 Each request contains multiple queries to reduce traffic between Grafana and plugins.
 So you need to loop over the slice of queries, process each query, and then return the results of all queries.

-In the tutorial we have extract a function named `query` to take care of each query model.
+In the tutorial we have extracted a function named `query` to take care of each query model.
 Since each plugin has their own unique query model, Grafana sends it to the backend plugin as JSON.
 Therefore the plugin needs to `Unmarshal` the query model into something easier to work with.